selvinortiz/craft.patrol/README.md

 ```

 ### Setup
-The **FAQ** section should help you get started and the screenshot below will give you an idea of what options are available.
+The **FAQ** should get you started and the screenshot below will give you an idea of what options are available.

 ![Patrol Settings](resources/img/screenshot.png)